Geocodio/docs/source/enterprise/index.html.md

 ## Using query parameter

-The simplest way to authenticatio is using the `api_key` query parameter.
+The simplest way to authenticate is using the `api_key` query parameter.
 The API key must be included in all requests using the `&api_key=YOUR_API_KEY` query parameter.

 ## Using Authorization header